geerlingguy/drupal-travis-ci/README.md

 ## Other Examples

+Travis CI offers deep integration with GitHub projects, but is developer-centric and isn't flexible in allowing you to define different access controls, reporting, and repositories outside of GitHub.
+Solutions like Jenkins CI or Go CI might be a better fit, depending on your needs.
+Below are examples of other live CI projects for continous testing and analysis Drupal/PHP code.

-  - [DrupalCI by Midwestern Mac](http://drupalci.midwesternmac.com/) - Powered by Jenkins and SonarQube
+  - **[DrupalCI by Midwestern Mac](http://drupalci.midwesternmac.com/)** - Powered by Jenkins and SonarQube
     This site (which is powered by the [drupalci-sonar-jenkins](https://github.com/geerlingguy/drupalci-sonar-jenkins) project) combines Jenkins with SonarQube to allow for deep PHP code analysis for Drupal core versions (and, in the future, other projects).